kkrll/kkrll/content/writings/virality/index.md

 Virality is often associated with marketing but it also requires your product to be built in a way easy to share or contain the motivation to tell spread a word about it.
 Penenberg's "Viral loop" mentioned above contains the common traits of viral products and some of them still are applicable today:

-- **Free:**
+- #### Free:
   a core value of your product should be available to the clients at no charge and easy to get so that they can get a taste of it;
+- #### Organizational technology:
-- **Organizational technology:** don’t create content — let your users do it and simply organize it.
+  Don’t create content — let your users do it and simply organize it.
 Facilitating access can lead to a mass audience.
-Take a look at Google or Instagram.
+Take a look at Google or Instagram;
+- #### Simple concept:
-- **Simple concept:** easy and intuitive to use.
+  Easy and intuitive to use;
+- #### Built-in virality:
-- **Built-in virality:** users spread the product purely out of their own self-interest and, in the process, offer a powerful word-of-mouth endorsement to each subsequent user.
-(And word of mouth is widely viewed as the best form of advertising.)
+  Users spread the product purely out of their own self-interest and, in the process, offer a powerful word-of-mouth endorsement to each subsequent user (and word of mouth is widely viewed as the best form of advertising);
+- #### Network effects:
-- **Network effects:** The more who join, the more who have an incentive to join.
-A telephone, for example, becomes continually more helpful to those, who already have one as more people are added to the network.
+  The more who join, the more who have an incentive to join.
+A telephone, for example, becomes continually more helpful to those, who already have one as more people are added to the network;
+- #### Stackability:
-- **Stackability:** A viral network can be laid over another, fostering the other’s growth (PayPal as a payment tool for online payments; YouTube video embedding).
+  A viral network can be laid over another, fostering the other’s growth (PayPal as a payment tool for online payments; YouTube video embedding).

 ---